 The Following Jesus website and blog is the beginning of an adventure.
-It will start by investigating the life of the historical Jesus and his primary message of the kingdom of God.
-Then it will explore our transition from modernity into postmodernity and will examine a life of faith in the postmodern world.
-As part of that life, it will examine what German theologian and martyr Dietrich Bonhoeffer saw as a future “religionless Christianity” that may be becoming a reality in the increasingly secular world today.
+It starts by investigating the life of the historical Jesus and his primary message of the kingdom of God.
+Then it explores our transition from modernity into postmodernity and will examine a life of faith in the postmodern world.
+As part of that life, it examines what German theologian and martyr Dietrich Bonhoeffer saw as a future “religionless Christianity” that is becoming a reality in our secular world today.

 When Jesus called his first followers from among the peasants and fishermen of Galilee, what did he teach them?
-Did he instruct them to believe that he would die for their sins so that they could gain an eternal life in heaven, or did he call them to follow him in a more authentic and fulfilling life on earth that would eventually change the world by establishing love, compassion, peace, and justice in the unjust societies of the first century?
+Did he instruct them to believe that he would die for their sins so that they could gain an eternal life in heaven (Hello, my name is Jesus and I’m going to die for your sins and enable you to go to a wonderful heavenly afterlife), or did he call them to follow him in a more authentic and fulfilling life on earth that would eventually change the world by establishing love, compassion, peace, and justice in the unjust societies of the first century?
 Was it about teaching his disciples an orthodox belief system, or instead leading them to a committed life of faith and servanthood?
 Was it a promise of a glorious and placid future in heaven with all our loved ones, or was it about the in-breaking kingdom of God here on earth among the poor and outcast of our society?
 This website proposes that in each instance it was the latter.
 Jesus was concerned about life before death.
 And his teachings, parables, and actions were all focused on what he called “the kingdom of God.”

 There is a vast gulf between the first century and the twenty-first century.
 So we must ask today what it means to follow Jesus in an increasingly secular and rapidly changing postmodern world.
 Do the same teachings still apply in our distinctly different context?